dhut1621/Module-6-San-francisco/README.md

 A screenshot depicts an example of the resulting plot.

-Use both the prices_square_foot_by_year DataFrame and interactive plots to answer the following questions:

-Did any year experience a drop in the average sale price per square foot compared to the previous year?

-If so, did the gross rent increase or decrease during that year?

 Compare the Average Sale Prices by Neighborhood
 For this part of the assignment, use interactive visualizations and widgets to explore the average sale price per square foot by neighborhood.
 To do so, complete the following steps: